 - What are the opportunities for advancement?

 - What are some related occupations?

-- What needs to be included for a strong resume and cover letter for this kind of position?
+- What needs to be included in a strong resume and cover letter for this kind of position?

 - What media outlets (magazines, blogs, newspapers, Twitter feeds) should one read or watch to be up-to-date in the industry?

 - What organizations and online groups do you recommend joining?

 - May I connect with you on LinkedIn?